 Practice safe sex

 It’s not just HIV and other sexually transmitted infections you need to worry about with unsafe sex.
 Hepatitis B and C can both be contracted through unprotected vaginal or anal sex.
 The risk is increased during menstruation and with multiple sex partners.

 Avoid risky behaviour

 Intravenous drug use is a common way of contracting Hepatitis B and C, especially if needle sharing in involved.
-Never be tempted to share personal items like a toothbrush, or razor blade with anyone else, as this can transmit Hepatitis B and C.
+Sharing personal items like a toothbrush or razor blade with others can also transmit Hepatitis B and C.

 Liver disease NHS Choices